JordanMartinez/purescript-jordans-reference/21-Hello-World/05-Application-Structure/ReadMe.md

 # Application Structure

 Prerequisites:
-- You should be familiar with type-level programming
 - You should understand what "smart constructors" are (see `Design Patterns` folder) and how they work

 The upcoming folders will explain